jianxunbak/Assignment-3.2/lesson.md

 Operators are symbols that perform operations on variables and values.

-There are four basic types of operators:
+The basic types of operators:

 - Arithmetic
+- Unary
 - Assignment
 - Relational
 - Logical / Conditional